Medical Office Clinical Procedures (3-3) 4 Cr. Hrs.

 - Demonstrate use of instruments.

-- Demonstrate methods of sterilization.
+- Demonstrate methods of infection control and safety.

-- Administer medications.
+- Administer medications (all routes).

 - Demonstrate maintenance of equipment in the clinical area.